afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   org.forgerock.util.encode.Base64;
   ```

-You may need to add these classes one by one and don't forget to ==save==.
+You may need to add these classes one by one and don't forget to save.
 Once added you need to restart the AM instance

-> These classes aren't whitelisted in ID Cloud yet
+> You'll have to submit a request to whitelist these classes for ID Cloud

 #### Script